Darrell K. Royal-Texas Memorial Stadium

 From a sports perspective, Austin is absolutely a college town.
 The University of Texas (officially, the University of Texas at Austin) dominates the conversation, and to say that the Longhorns’ steer-head silhouette logo and burnt orange color are visible just about everywhere you look in the city is only a slight exaggeration.

-On fall Saturdays when the Longhorns’ football team is at home, the center of focus in the city is the on-campus stadium named after the program’s legendary former coach, which is capable of hosting more than 100,000 patrons (with a planned expansion promising to boost the capacity even more).
+On fall Saturdays when the Longhorns’ football team is at home, the center of focus in the city is the on-campus stadium named after the program’s legendary former coach, which is capable of hosting more than 100,000 patrons and recently received a facelift that helped upgrade the fan experience.

 A gameday visit shows that the environment measures up as one of the great live experiences in college football, as we experienced for ourselves on a Saturday in September.

 Looking for DKR-Texas Memorial Stadium event tickets?
 Search events on Ticketmaster.